High Mountain Institute

-The High Mountain Institute (HMI) is a non-profit educational organization located in Leadville, Colorado.
-Founded in 1995 by Molly and Christopher Barnes, HMI focuses on educating teenagers through interaction with the natural world of the American West and Patagonia, South America.
+The High Mountain Institute (HMI) is a non-profit school located in Leadville, Colorado.
+Founded in 1995 by Molly and Christopher Barnes, HMI focuses on educating teenagers through interaction with the natural world in the American West and Patagonia, South America.
 The school offers semester and summer programs for high school students, gap year programming for high school graduates, and short programs for middle school students and adults.

 History

-The High Mountain Institute is founded in Leadville, Colorado in 1995 by Christopher Barnes and Molly Peterson—soon to be Molly Peterson Barnes.
-The couple had met as wilderness instructors at Deer Hill Expeditions and spent the early 1990s working in independent schools including the Orme School and outdoor education organizations including the National Outdoor Leadership School.
+The High Mountain Institute was founded in Leadville, Colorado in 1995 by Christopher and Molly Barnes.
+The couple met as wilderness instructors at Deer Hill Expeditions and spent the early 1990s working in independent schools, including the Orme School and outdoor education organizations, including the National Outdoor Leadership School.
 Over that period, Barnes and Peterson conceived of what would become HMI—a college preparatory semester school that incorporates community and wilderness pedagogy central to the outdoor education industry.
 Encouraged to act sooner rather than later by Peter Neill, who went on to become the founding Chair of the Board of HMI, the Barneses incorporated HMI as a 501(c)(3) non-profit organization, purchased land in Lake County, CO, and broke ground on their new school in 1997.

 The High Mountain Institute officially opened its doors in fall 1998 with a cohort of 21 students forming the inaugural HMI Semester—then called the Rocky Mountain Semester.
 HMI Semester enrollment grew steadily in the following years, reaching 48 students in 2014 where it has held since.
 The HMI campus has also grown, doubling in size from 40 to 80 acres in 2011, and increasing in number of academic, facilities, and residential buildings.
 The school has also added new programming including gap semesters for high school graduates, summer programs for middle and high school students, and avalanche safety and wilderness medicine courses for adults.
 After co-leading the school together for fifteen years, Molly and Christopher Barnes departed HMI in 2013 and proceeded to sail around the world for three years with their two sons.